DEX2021/DEX-angular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## DEX2021 Commands

+truffle compile // compiles the smart contracts

+truffle migrate // migrations is changing the blockchains state to another state. simular to database migrations by adding colums or rows

+truffle migrate --reset // if you have an existing copy of the smart contracts the blockchain, this will deploy a new copy of the smart contract onto the blockchain since it cannot be updated(immutable) hence copy and replace.

+truffle console // opens truffle console in order to connect to web3 and so forth.

+truffle test // runs all tests for the DEX projects.

+truffle exec Scripts/seed-exchange.js // runs seed exchange script that seeds the exchange with data and dummy trades.